johannesgiorgis/move_37/week01_markov_decision_processes/homework01/README.md

 Following the blog author's approach, I ran multiple iterations (10 in this case) of both algorithms.
 A list was used to track the number of episodes it took for the algorithm to reach the target reward of 200.
 The average episode was calculated from this list.

 After running through Random Search and seeing the randomness of the results, my initial thought was that Hill Climb would do a much better job.
 Surely, an algorithm that promises to iteratively improve on previous attempts vs. one that randomly picks would be better.
-To my dissapointment, I was proven wrong.
+To my disappointment, I was proven wrong.
 Random Search reached the target reward of 200 faster than Hill Climb did.